Motor Neurone Disease

 For people with MND the help of families, friends and carers is vital.
 Symptoms can vary and the need for support can change and increase over time.

-A person with MND may require support with:
+A person who has suffered from a stroke may require support with:

 - Enhancing independence, including help around the home